Mehdi256/Rotor-Cuda/BinSort/README.md

 ## How to create a File with the".bin" extension
-- Add File Address ( BTC or ETH ) to BinSort Folder
+- Add Address file ( BTC or ETH ) to BinSort Folder
 - Rename the files to ( if ETH ) ETH_addresses.txt """" ( if BTC ) BTC_addresses.txt
 - ~ cd BinSort